Last Updated: 30th March, 2019

-Rostellan is a lovely village in East Cork just a 15 minute drive from Midleton, located on the Whitegate road, and is a great place to stop off and take out your walking boots and take a stroll through Rostellan Woods.
+Rostellan is a lovely village in East Cork just a 15 minute drive from Midleton, located on the Whitegate road, and is a great place to stop off for a picnic or take out your walking boots and take a stroll through Rostellan Woods.
 Beautiful in the Autumn but lovely at any time of year, the area is also popular for its wildlife as there is a creek and lake in Rostellan which plays host to a number of birds, swans and other wildlife.

 There is a great picnic area so why not just stop off and enjoy the views across Cork Harbour.
 Crossing over the bridge by the picnic area you can read up on some of Rostellan's ancient history of Rostellan Castle/House and Mill long since gone.